an7user/BIMarathon2021/README.md

 ************************************************************************************
 Metrics to analyze:

-Will be defining branch supermarket performance trends or financial health targets by modeling and analyzing gross income margin based on the metrics number of products purchased by customers, price of each product purchased by a customer, tax fee and subtracting the cost of goods sold at each branch.
+Will be comapring branch supermarkets performance by modeling, benchmarking and analyzing gross income margin based on the metrics number of products purchased by customers, price of each product purchased by a customer, tax fee and subtracting the cost of goods sold at each branch.